Kruger Park Travel

 The hot summer months from October to April can make any safari tour unpleasant.
 Fortunately, Pretoriuskop does come with swimming pool where overnight visitors can cool down in.

 The winters are warm and mild during the day and can sometimes be quite cold at night.
-If you are planning a trip to KNP in the winter that include a night-drive be sure to pack warm clothing that include a warm jacket, beanie, scarf and gloves.
+If you are planning a trip to KNP in the winter that includes a night drive, be sure to pack warm clothing that includes a warm jacket, beanie, scarf, and gloves.

 Even animals sometimes shy away from the heat.
 During the summer months they tend to look for shade during the hottest time of the day and is not always easy to spot, especially since the bush is very dense.